 The blast from the Bravo test was immense.
-Testimony from a report written shortly after the test by Operation Castle’s military commander, Major General Percy Clarkson, and its chief scientist, Dr Alvin Graves from the Los Alamos Scientific Laboratory, described the force.
+The force of the blast was described in a report written shortly after the test by Operation Castle’s military commander, Major General Percy Clarkson, and its chief scientist, Dr Alvin Graves.
 The test was reported to be so powerful the fireball from the blast grew within seconds to be “3 miles across.”
 Ten million tonnes of coral were coated with radioactive debris from the fusion reaction and sucked up into the rising fireball.
 According to Clarkson and Graves, the fireball rose to “45,000 ft in the first minute,” leaving behind a “4-mile wide stem of radioactive debris.”
-After five minutes, the rising cloud reached an altitude of more than 115,000 ft, and after ten minutes the head of the mushroom cloud had grown to be “75 miles across.”
+After five minutes, the rising cloud reached an altitude of more than “115,000 ft,” and after ten minutes the head of the mushroom cloud had grown to be “75 miles across.”
 It was from this giant cloud that the radiated dust drifted back down to earth and soon settled on nearby inhabited atolls, including Ailinginae, Rongelap and Utrik.

 Along with the other nuclear tests carried out in the Pacific Proving Grounds, the Bravo shot had a devastating impact upon the people and the landscape of the Marshall Islands.
 An estimated 665 Marshall Islanders were overexposed to radiation from Castle Bravo resulting in high incidents of birth defects and thyroid and other cancers amongst the population.
 The tests saw many people removed from their homes and parts of the Marshall Islands left uninhabitable.
 On Enewetak Atoll, another principal test site, the United States left the Runit Dome.
 By many accounts, this is a hastily constructed concrete lid built over a hole in the ground that was backfilled with radioactive waste.
-The Runit dome is reported to be leeching radioactive material into the surrounding sand and there are concerns that, like all of the Marshall Islands, it faces the threat of inundation from climate change induced sea-level rise.
+The Runit dome is reported to be leeching radioactive material into the surrounding sand and there are concerns that, like the rest of the Marshall Islands, it faces the threat of being submerged by climate change-induced sea-level rise.

 It should be noted the Marshall Islanders were not the only victims of Castle Bravo.
-On the morning of the test, a Japanese fishing vessel “Daigo Fukuryu Maru” (Lucky Dragon number 5) was exposed to the radioactive fallout approximately 145 kilometres downwind from the Bravo test.
+On the morning of the test, a Japanese fishing vessel “Lucky Dragon number 5“ (Daigo Fukuryu Maru) was exposed to the radioactive fallout approximately 145 kilometres downwind from the Bravo test.
 One of the fishermen died from radiation sickness on his return to Japan, while other members of the crew also fell ill.
 Coming just nine years after the United States dropped the atomic bombs on Hiroshima and Nagasaki, this sparked a major diplomatic incident and the United States eventually had to pay compensation to the Japanese.

 In the 65 years since the Bravo test, the Marshallese have pursued various avenues to seek not only financial compensation for the damage done to their health, livelihoods and homes but also justice.
 In 1947, the Marshall Islands were made a UN trust territory under the administration of the United States.
 But in 1979, the Marshall Islands voted in a referendum to become a republic and in 1986 entered into the Compact of Free Association with the United States.
 The compact established a US $150 million fund to assist those who were affected by US nuclear testing.
 However, it has been widely criticised for being an insufficient amount and for only providing recompense for those affected by testing on the Bikini, Enewetak, Rongelap and Utrik Atolls, despite the damage being far more widely spread.
 Amendments were made when the Compact was extended in 2003, but these have not been sufficient to compensate the Marshall Islanders for the harm done.

-While the United States was not the only nation to conduct extensive nuclear testing, according to the Comprehensive Test Ban Treaty Organisation they were responsible for 1032 of 2053 tests conducted worldwide.
-The former Soviet Union tested 715 devices, including the Tsar Bomba in 1961, the largest bomb ever detonated.
+While the United States was not the only nation to conduct extensive nuclear testing, they were responsible for 1032 of 2053 tests conducted worldwide.
+The former Soviet Union tested 715 devices, including the largest bomb ever detonated – the so-called Tsar Bomba in 1961.

 Although much of the damage done to the Marshall Islands and its people is irreparable, there is perhaps some hope in the fact the attention the terrible events at Bikini Atoll have brought to the destructive nature of nuclear testing has worked to contain it.
-Although after many years since it was first conceived the Comprehensive Test Ban Treaty has still not come into force, it has, arguably, worked to establish international norms against nuclear testing.
+Although many years after it was first conceived the Comprehensive Test Ban Treaty has still not come into force, it has arguably worked to establish international norms against nuclear testing.

 Sean Walker is the Australian Outlook editor.
-He holds Masters degrees in journalism and International Relation from the University of Melbourne and an honours degree in economics and philosophy from the University of Glasgow.
+He holds Masters of Journalism and Masters of International Relations degrees from the University of Melbourne and an MA (hons) degree in economics and philosophy from the University of Glasgow.

 This article is published under a Creative Commons License and may be republished with attribution.